Lab 2: FSM Implementation

 _transition

-table defined in model.c
+table defined inmodel.c

-appropriately.
-For other fields, it is good practice to initialize values
+and initialize its initial state and transition function pointer appropriately.
+For other fields, it is good practice to initialize values to 0 orNULL

 if you are unsure what initial value is needed.
+(Note that if you usecalloc()

-all fields are automatically initialized to 0.)
+to create the instance, all fields are automatically initialized to 0.) - Create a helper function that

 fsm->transition

-to.
-This function will perform the transition lookup, returning the
+will point to.
+This function will perform the transition lookup, returning the next state after the transition.
+The function parameters must match thetransition

-declaration in
+declaration inmodel.h

-here must not return -1 on invalid transitions.
-Simply ignore them by
+.
+Unlike the book's implementation, your version here must not return -1 on invalid transitions.
+Simply ignore them by returningNST

-for this if you just return the values in the transition table.)
+.
+(Note that you don't even need to check for this if you just return the values in the transition table.) - Perform robust error handling for invalid

 events and FSM states.
 Specifically, use an